DeSci-md/automating-metadata/README.md

 2. Metadata is inconsistently applied.
 3. Metadata is inflexible

-These features create a problem which makes relevant literature difficult to connect to each other, leaves the decision of what metadata to include up to researchers or journals, and requires standard application to be useful.
+These features create a problem that makes relevant literature difficult to connect to each other, leaves the decision of what metadata to include up to researchers or journals, and requires a standard application to be useful.
 We then end up with inconsistent metadata that can't connect research projects either to their own research objects like the code and data associated with them, or to other papers that might be relevant.
 These issues make academic search and representing an accurate 'map' of science extremely difficult.

 We hope to see how we can create a flexible metadata standard that accurately connects papers both to their own additional materials and to other research based on as much data as we can gather.